 Yes, even if you’re not applying for a creative job.
 Design is about how well information is presented, with the intention of it being understood — but doing so in a way that it looks good.
 Be aware of where to put what and make sure there’s a flow to your career story.

-Of course, you shouldn’t forget to put your contact details!
+Of course, one of the best resume writing tips you will ever get is to put your contact details!
 Personally, I like it when people put summaries or objectives.
 It gives me an overview of what to expect at a glance.
 And then I’d like to see their experience and what they were able to accomplish during their stint in the companies they worked for.
 References are okay but not necessary for me because people can be quite subjective.